logzio/logz-docs/_source/logzio_collections/_prometheus-sources/dotnet-custom.md

 ###### Meter

-A Meter measures the rate at which an event occurs along with a total count of the occurances.
+A Meter measures the rate at which an event occurs, along with the total count of the occurences.
 For more information on this metric, refer to [App Metrics documentation](https://www.app-metrics.io/getting-started/metric-types/meters/).

 ###### Timer

-A Timer is a combination of a Histogram and a Meter allowing us to measure the duration of a type of event, the rate of its occurrence and provide duration statistics.
+A Timer is a combination of a histogram and a meter, which enables you to measure the duration of a type of event, the rate of its occurrence, and provide duration statistics.
 For more information on this metric, refer to [App Metrics documentation](https://www.app-metrics.io/getting-started/metric-types/timers/).

 ##### Run your application